 It is from boarding school that I learnt how to let go of grudges unless they really needed to be kept.
 I also learnt how to take initiative and to be my biggest fan, and supporter, and encourager-in-chief.
 Boarding school also taught me to keep to myself that which others need not know, and to avoid getting attached too easily to others.
 Because people ultimately let you down.
 In a sense, I honed my trust issues in boarding school.
 I also learned how to read sub-text in people’s statements and to trust whatever my gut told me about someone.

 From boarding school I also learnt how to do my own chores and to avoid asking for help from anybody unless I really have no other option but to do so.
 I still love to do my own things, often with no help from people.
 Though am trying to unlearn that lesson the best way I can.
 I also learnt that I can be selfish and territorial: but I don’t always have to be, because sometimes vulnerability can be just as important as strength and composure.

 You could probably say boarding school was where my abnormality begun, and you would somehow be right.
 But I still hold that it taught me the most important lessons of my life: that all I can count on in this world is me, and that while people are useful in my life, they can only be necessary to me as long as they add value to my life.

 In my view therefore, I was a spoilt child –a defective child, if you will- and boarding school fixed me; Ironically, by first making me unlearn all the things I knew.

-And there are times when am very thankful to Mama for all that fixing and repair.
+And I will be eternally thankful to Mama for all that fixing and repair.